-- i. the College has an on-going agreement in place for an overdraft facility of £750k.
-This was renewed and increased from £500k in April 2021 and there is no reason to believe that the bank will withdraw this facility; - ii.
+- i. the College has an on-going agreement in place for an overdraft facility of £550k and there is no reason to believe that the bank will withdraw this facility; - ii.
 The financial plans show that the College has an expectation of not suffering a financial health rating that is worse than 'Requires improvement'.
-This will avoid BSix moving into formal intervention: - iii.
-The monthly cash flow forecast shows that the College will have an acceptable and appreciable headroom against its overdraft position at its lowest point in March/April 2023. - iv.
+This will avoid BSix moving into formal intervention; - iii.
+The monthly cash flow forecast shows that the College will have an acceptable and appreciable headroom against its overdraft position at its lowest point in April 2023. - iv.
 Sensitivity and risk analysis shows that the financial plan is robust and that the risk of moving to a position that adversely affects going concern is reasonably low; - v.
-The recent success in achieving an Ofsted inspection rating of 'Good' will have a significant effect on the future recruitment of students.
-Already, local schools have separately contacted the College to express their wish to work more closely with BSix; - vi.
+Financial forecasts and plans will not longer be dependent upon having to achieve high levels of growth in order to attain 16-18 student numbers of 1,200 that had previously been identified as the financial sustainability threshold; - vi.
 External stakeholders are supportive of the College.
 These include the ESFA and FE Commissioner.
 These parties are supportive of the needs that the College meets in its community.
 They support the College remaining as on a standalone basis; - vii.
-The FE Commissioner has acknowledged that in the event that the College were to experience major adverse factors in the future that upset its financial stability or that increase risks to a significant point, the Corporation has time to re-structure its status and governance structure in a way that would enable the continuance of its educational operations and retain a high level of autonomy.
+In the event that the College were to experience major adverse factors in the future that upset its financial stability or that increase risks to a significant point, the Corporation has time to re-structure its status and governance structure in a way that would enable the continuance of its educational operations and retain a high level of autonomy.